UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Additional Definitions

-*Data Entity*: A [Dataset], directory or file.
+*Data Entity*: A [Dataset], directory or file, which is represented by a [JSON Object].

-*Context Entity*: A [Person], [Organization] (including research projects), item of equipment ([IndividualProduct]), [license] or any other *thing* or *event* that forms part of the metadata for a DataCrate, or supporting information.
+*Context Entity*: A [Person], [Organization] (including research projects), item of equipment ([IndividualProduct]), [license] or any other *thing* or *event* that forms part of the metadata for a DataCrate, or supporting information, represented by a [JSON Object].

 *[DataCrate JSON-LD Context]*: A [JSON-LD] context that provides human-readable labels for DataCrate metadata.
 These labels are used in `CATALOG.json` which